psosera/ttap/data-structures-labs/src/testing-frameworks.md

 + <https://github.com/psosera/TestingLab>

-You can then open the project in NetBeans through File → Open Project and opening the Git repository folder which, conveniently, is set up to be a Maven project!
+You can then open the repository in VSCode by opening the folder containing this repository which, conveniently, is set up to be a Maven project!

 ## Part 2: The JUnit Testing Framework